deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 facsimile of it.

 *Pandora* alerted her to something with a pleasant beep.
-"Coming up on *Delta-point 1." she said.
-It was deceptive how quickly space could sneak up on *them when the ride was so gentle.
+"Coming up on Delta-point 1," she said.
+It was deceptive how quickly space could sneak up on them when the ride was so gentle.

 "*I see it.
 Slaving FTL to you.... *Mission Control,* Limo. *Escort has the button.*"